-These last few weeks I have been forced to face some very deep fears.
+These last few weeks I have been forced to face some very deep fears around loss and suffering.
 I found myself pregnant again, after having suffered a miscarriage just a few months ago.
-I still remember how in the midst of the 12 hours of contractions that proceeded the miscarriage I asked my partner how we could ever dare to try for another baby, if there was a risk that we would have to go through the same kind of physical and emotional pain.
+I still remember how in the midst of the 12 hours of contractions that proceeded the first miscarriage I asked my partner how we could ever dare to try for another baby, if there was a risk that we would have to go through the same kind of physical and emotional pain.
 How could we ever dare.
-Even when my wounds had healed, and I didn’t particularly dread the idea of becoming pregnant again anymore, I also didn’t particularly choose to that quickly.
-But apparently the Universe was of a different opinion, and sent us another soul against all odds.
+Even when my wounds had healed and I didn’t particularly dread the idea of becoming pregnant again anymore, I would not have chosen to that quickly.
+But apparently the Universe was of a different opinion and sent us another soul against all odds.
 It seemed that after all, I was ready – ready for another soul, ready to face my fears – and ready to put to test something I have personally found to be the key in transforming basically all of my food and health-related challenges, and that in consequence I talk about a lot in my health & fertility coachings: Faith and Trust.

 - Trust in your own worthiness.
 Only if you are convinced that you are worthy of love and happiness can you actually accept the idea that Life is on your side and that it is working FOR you, not against you.

-- Trust in your own body, to be strong and healthy and your best friend.
+- Trust in yourself: Trust in your body and mind to be strong, healthy and your best friend.
+Trust in your ability to correctly perceive, judge and process information – through your mind’s intelligence and through your body’s intuition.
+Trust in your capacity to express yourself clearly and authentically and that the right people will hear and “get” you.
 Trust in your body’s ability to self-regulate, and that your only task is to make sure it has all the tools it needs to do so.
 Only when you stop looking at your body as your enemy who is failing you, can you start to be curious in what way your current challenge might actually be serving you.
 Only if you completely trust your body can you change the focus from how the body is failing you, to how you might be failing your body.
 Only then can you work with it, rather than against it.

-This routine helped me to get through these last few weeks relatively calmly.
+This routine helped me to stay relatively calm.
 I repeated it whenever I felt fear taking over, which – I have to admit – happened regularly.
-Especially week 9-10, since it was such an emotionally challenging week, I have had to almost constantly remind myself to stay in trust mode and to not allow the fearful mind to take over.
+Especially week 9-10 was such an emotionally challenging week, that I had to almost constantly remind myself to stay in trust mode and to not allow the fearful mind to take over.
 It helped to narrow down Life to the present moment, to live from moment to moment, from breath to breath, trying not to think too much about the future, because that’s where anxiety originates.

 What if the worst fear does become reality?

 So face whatever fear you have and trust that you, too, will be ok.
 You can practice this concept slowly and consciously with some smaller fears.
-I still remember how during a 4 week therapy I did in 2010, I had to create a list of fears, from smallest to biggest, and then start tackling them one by one.
+I still remember how during a 4 week therapy in 2010 I had to create a list of fears, from smallest to biggest, and then start tackling them one by one.
 This is a great way to learn that the fear of the fear is usually bigger than the fear itself.
-The ultimate biggest fears that most small fears eventually come down to are the fear of pain (suffering) and the fear of death.
-Rather than trying to escape those, which is futile anyway, let the possibility of suffering pain and death inspire us to have Faith again, and to live our lives to the fullest.
+Looking at what we are afraid of is also a great way to learn about ourselves and to take back projections.
+Being afraid of the opinion of other people for example, can teach me a lot about my own lack of confidence and self-esteem.
+It can make me aware of how I might myself be judging myself and others.
+This realization then lays the power back into my hands.
+The ultimate biggest fears that most small fears eventually come down to are the fear of physical or emotional pain (suffering) and the fear of death.
+Rather than trying to escape those by playing it safe or small, which is futile anyway, let the possibility of suffering pain and death inspire us to have Faith again, and to live our lives to the fullest.
 Because ultimately “Fear does not prevent Death, it prevents Life”.